 David was first elected as Member of Parliament in May 2005.
-Following his re-election with an increased majority, David was appointed Parliamentary Private Secretary to Rt Hon Francis Maude MP, Minister to the Cabinet Office, and Rt Hon Oliver Letwin, Minister responsible for Government Policy.
-Since September David has been reappointed as PPS to Oliver Letwin, providing support to Oliver's policy role across government and in particular in relation to drugs and alcohol treatment reform and future policy development.
+Following his re-election with an increased majority, David was appointed Parliamentary Private Secretary to Rt Hon Francis Maude MP, Minister to the Cabinet Office, and Rt Hon Oliver Letwin, Minister responsible for Government Policy, and later reappointed PPS to Oliver Letwin, providing support to Oliver's policy role across government and in particular in relation to drugs and alcohol treatment reform and future policy development.

 David was born in 1969.
 He is married to Janet and has six young children, Barnaby and Harriet (who are twins), Dougal, Dorothy, Noah and Toby.
 David has lived all his life in Enfield Southgate, first in Cockfosters, then Winchmore Hill and now Southgate.
 He was educated in Barnet, Highgate School and then at Exeter University.

 Before entering parliament in 2005, David worked as a solicitor for the Enfield firm Shepherd Harris and Co, specialising in criminal law and was an advocate in police stations and Courts in Enfield, Haringey and Hertfordshire.

 David was an Enfield local Councillor for 12 years which included being the Cabinet Member for Voluntary and Community Development and Leisure Services.
 David was the Conservative Parliamentary Candidate for Edmonton at the General Election in 2001 before winning in his local constituency of Enfield Southgate with the largest swing from Labour to Conservatives in the country.
 David served as a member of the Public Administration Select Committee, which undertook high profile scrutiny of the 'cash for honours' scandal and the issue of Equitable Life Compensation.